phunggiahuy159/stable-diffusion/README.md

 ### 3. Set Training Parameters
 - In the same **LoRA** tab:
   - Modify yours hyperparameters
+## for diffuser training, change the path to the data in notebook and directly training

 ### 4. Start Training
 - Click **Start Training** and monitor progress through the GUI.